How to Structure Semantic Color Tokens for Accessibility

 - CSS specificity overriding semantic variable declarations.

-- Refactor primitive palette to guarantee minimum 4.5:1 contrast across all states.
+- Refactor primitive palette to guarantee minimum 4.5:1 contrast across all states and both themes.

 - Deploy AST-based codemods for safe bulk replacement of hardcoded values.